 I close my eyes and take a deep breath.
-Eventually, the honking of car horns, the sirens, the constant chatter from all around drifts into the background, becoming a dull hum in the back of my mind.
+Eventually, the honking of car horns, the sirens, the constant chatter from all around becomes a dull hum in the back of my mind.

 Finally, I feel ready.
 I open my eyes.

-Squinting through the glare, I take off down 43rd St. If I’m fast I’m only a minute away.
+I squint through the glare and take off down 43rd St. If I’m fast I’m only a minute away.

-My phone is buzzing in my pocket so I try and pull it out while I run.
+My phone is buzzing in my pocket so I try to pull it out while I run.

-I continue to run, trying to type a message saying I’m just around the corner at the same time when…
+I continue to run, trying to type a panicked reply when…

 I hit what feels like a brick wall and stumble backward.

-Tripping over my feet I fall to the pavement.
-My phone slips from my hand and, as my ass hits the floor, I watch as it shatters.
+My feet catch on each other and, in spectacular fashion, I trip, toppling toward the pavement.
+My phone slips from my hand and––as my ass hits the floor––it shatters.

-Wincing, I sit up.
-Pain radiates in my ass and spine as I squint up at the thing I ran into...only it’s not a thing.
+Pain radiates in my butt and spine as I squint up at the thing I ran into...only it’s not a thing.
 It’s a person.
 A guy.

-“I’m...I’m sorry,” I say, grimacing through the pain.
+“I’m...I’m sorry,” I say, grimacing.
 The sun is backlighting the guy, which makes it hard to see his face.
-But he’s tall, wearing a black blazer with a white t-shirt underneath, black skinny jeans and shiny boots.
+But he’s tall, wearing a black blazer with a white t-shirt underneath, black skinny jeans, and shiny boots.

-And from the sound of his voice he doesn’t sound much older than me.
+He doesn’t sound that much older than me.

-“I said sorry,” I say, starting to get annoyed as I collect the pieces of my smashed up phone.
+“I said sorry.”
+This dude is starting to annoy me.
+He doesn’t even offer to help as I collect the pieces of my smashed-up phone.

-The least he could do is apologize as well.
+The least he could do is apologize too.

 “Here,” the guy says and sticks out his hand to help me up.

-I give him a dirty side eye but still take his hand.
+I give him a dirty side-eye but accept his offer.

-As if I weigh practically nothing the guy pulls me to my feet.
+The guy pulls me to my feet like I weigh practically nothing.
 I stand face to face with him and his features come into view.
 My breath catches in my throat.

-His eyes are a piercing emerald green, contrasting with his dark, angular brows.
-His face is narrow and symmetrical, black hair swoops across his forehead perfectly framing his devastatingly handsome features.
-He has cheekbones that could cut glass and just the faintest hint of freckles across his cheeks.
+His eyes are piercing emerald green, offset by dark, angular brows.
+His face is narrow and symmetrical, black hair swoops across his forehead framing his devastatingly handsome features.
+He has cheekbones that could cut steel and just the faintest hint of freckles across his cheeks.
 His lips are the perfect shade of peach…

 And his scent…his scent hits me like a tidal wave.